 I haven’t done a travel post in a while as we have been uncharacteristically staying at home this year.
-While it has been a good time for learning about marketing The Gemstone Chronicles, Lana and I have missed seeing new places.
-Part of that was due to the lovely and adorable Lana having back surgery, but she is on the mend and we were able to make a recent weekend trip to Wilmington, NC.
+While it has been a good time for learning about marketing The Gemstone Chronicles, Lana and I miss seeing new places.
+Part of that was due to the lovely and adorable Lana having back surgery, but she is on the mend and we decided to make a recent weekend trip to Wilmington, NC.
 Why Wilmington?
-I had visited the city for a business trip and thought it was a place Lana would enjoy, so when the opportunity arose for the visit, we took it!
+I visited the city for a business trip and thought it was a place Lana would enjoy, so when the opportunity arose for the visit, we took it!

 Now for a little history about Wilmington.
-According to the area had long been inhabited by Native Americans, and English colonists began to settle the area in the 1720s.
-Originally called New Carthage, then New Liverpool, and finally, around 1739 or 1740, the city was incorporated as Wilmington.
+Native Americans long inhabited the area.
+English colonists began to settle the area in the 1720s.
+Originally called New Carthage, then New Liverpool, and finally, around 1739 or 1740, Wilmington was incorporated.
 Below is a picture of the oldest home in Wilmington.

-Wilmington’s economy was based on naval stores and lumber.
-Naval stores were originally resin-based products used in building and maintaining wooden ships.
+Naval stores and lumber formed much of Wilmington’s economy.
+Naval stores were resin-based products used in building and maintaining wooden ships.
 Much of the labor in Wilmington’s early history came from indentured servants (poor immigrants who had to work for a prescribed number of years to gain their freedom in the colonies).
-As the indentured servants gained their freedom, their labor was replaced by African slave labor and, by the late 1760s, the slave population accounted for over 60% of the Wilmington area population.
+As the indentured servants gained their freedom, African slave labor replaced their labor.
+By the late 1760s, the slave population accounted for over 60% of the Wilmington area population.

 Wilmington was a hotbed of resistance as the colonies moved toward the American Revolution and they even had their own version of the Sons of Liberty!
-Here are some of the important protests that occurred in Wilmington:
+Many important protests occurred in Wilmington:

 - In 1764, Parliament passed the Sugar Act and Wilmington resident Cornelius Harnett rallied opposition to the Act